 The process of growing zucchini in your garden usually begins with seeds, as transplants generally don't do well if their roots are disturbed.
+The seeds are typically planted in the spring, after all danger of frost has passed.
 The squash are usually harvested while they are still immature as the seeds are smaller and the flesh is more tender.
-Zucchini plants will continue to produce for several weeks as long as you keep picking them.
-If your family really loves zucchini, plan on growing one plant per person in your household.
+Zucchini plants will continue to produce for several weeks as long as they stay healthy and as long as you keep picking them.
+If your family really loves zucchini, plan on growing 1-2 plants per person in your household.
 You can also grow an extra zucchini plant and share the squash with your friends and neighbors.

 Zucchini flowers have become a popular menu item in some upscale Italian restaurants.
 They are traditionally stuffed and fried.
 Some people grow an extra zucchini plant or two, just to harvest the blossoms.